-Asia-Pacific Economic Cooperation (APEC ©) has 3 official observers
+The Asia-Pacific Economic Cooperation has three official observers

-Asia-Pacific Economic Cooperation has worked to reduce tariffs and other trade barriers across the Asia-Pacific region, creating
+The Asia-Pacific Economic Cooperation (APEC) has worked to reduce tariffs and other trade barriers across the Asia-Pacific region, creating

-were adopted by Leaders of APE in 1994 in Bogor (Indonesia).
+were adopted by Leaders of APEC in 1994 in Bogor (Indonesia).

-APEC © focuses on 3 key areas (Three Pillars of APEC):
+The APEC focuses on three key areas (Three pillars of APEC):

-- Regional trade and Foreign direct investment (FDI) Liberalization
+- Regional Trade and foreign direct investment liberalization

 - International Business facilitation

-I) the cost of international business transactions across the region was reduced by 5% between 2002 and 2006.
+member economies.
+As a result of the APEC Trade Facilitation Action Plan, the cost of international business transactions across the region was reduced by 5%.